 Experienced Commercial Property Foreclosure Representation for Lenders in Georgia

 The Atlanta real estate foreclosure lawyers of Stokes Carmichael & Ernst LLP represent financial institutions who are seeking foreclosures on all commercial properties, including shopping centers, commercial buildings and commercial land.
-With 50 years of experience, we have what it takes to provide the Real World Legal Solutions® your bank, lending institution or other financial organization needs to collect what is owed.
+With over 50 years of experience, we have what it takes to provide the Real World Legal Solutions® your bank, lending institution or other financial organization needs to collect what is owed.
 SCE Law is also a Silver Preferred Service Provider to the Community Bankers Association of Georgia.

 Helping You Follow All Technical Aspects Involved in Commercial Foreclosures